 The course add/drop form can be accessed through the student portal.
 Students may only add classes during the first week of the term.
-Changing from one section of a course to another section of the same course is considered dropping and adding a course.

 Dropping a Course

 In order to withdraw from a course with a grade of "W," a student must do so prior to the close of Week 7.
 A student withdrawing after Week 7 will receive an "F." Prior to dropping a course, students should contact their advisor in order to discuss any potential academic progress implications.
 Students should also see the Financial Aid Office and Business Office to review potential financial implications including the Satisfactory Academic Progress (SAP) policy and Refund and Distribution Policy.